 The Zimbabwe Conservation Task Force was emphatic on its Facebook page when it declared Jericho dead.

 “It is with huge disgust and sadness that we have just been informed that Jericho, Cecil’s brother has been killed at 4pm today,” the Zimbabwe Conservation Task Force said.

 “We are absolutely heart broken,” the Task Force added on the Facebook posting.

-but the survivability of those cubs seemed imperiled if Jericho had indeed been killed.
+Jericho is apparently caring for and defending Cecil’s cubs, and the survivability of those cubs would have been imperiled if Jericho had indeed been killed.

 Some of the cubs may have been Jericho’s, said David Macdonald, director of Oxford’s Wildlife Conservation Research Unit, who has been studying Cecil.